Nkheso-Mathebula/Digital-Portfolio-PRP372s/README.md

 I participated in the course’s learning materials and quizzes, which covered professional communication, punctuality, and respect in the workplace.
 I reflected on how these behaviors contribute to productivity and positive work relationships.

 **Result:**
-I achieved a 100% score and developed a strong understanding of professional standards, preparing me to adapt effectively to organizational culture and expectations
+I developed a strong understanding of professional standards, preparing me to adapt effectively to organizational culture and expectations

 ---